What is Diabetes Mellitus (DM)?

 Good control of DM can be achieved by a triad of treatment measures – diet control, physical activities and use of various medications.
 All these three are equally important in control of DM; one in the absence of other two will not help.
 Physical training helps not only to reduce and maintain weight but also improves the response of various body organs to insulin and conditioning of heart; therefore over a period of time, there is a possibility that the dose of antidiabetic medications can be lowered.
 It is not that the above three are required for a period of time and subsequently they can be stopped – they have to be continued indefinitely.

 To achieve this goal, it is mandatory that the patient has good understanding about the illness and its complications.
 He should be educated about the need for regular visits, monitoring for control of DM and screening for complications and the role of physical training, diet and medications in improving the control.

-Avoid food stuffs containing simple sugars (like sweets, sugar, glucose, honey, jaggery, jam, jellies, cakes, candies, dry fruits, soft drinks etc).
+Avoid foodstuff containing simple sugars (like sweets, sugar, glucose, honey, jaggery, jam, jellies, cakes, candies, dry fruits, soft drinks etc).
 Use unrefined cereal preparations.
 Do not sieve the cereal flours; include the husk into the daily diet.
 Consume high fiber diet as in vegetables and fruits.
 Eat them in the most natural form.
-Though restrictions on alcohol use are as for general population, it should preferably be avoided as they provide empty calories and have no nutritional value.
+Though restrictions on alcohol use areas for the general population, it should preferably be avoided as they provide empty calories and have no nutritional value.
 If consumed, it should be taken in moderation with food to minimize the risk of hypoglycemia.
 Avoid alcohol binges.
-Salads and clear vegetable soup can be taken liberally; coffee, tea and milk can be taken without sugar (artificial sweeteners can be used in place of natural sugar).
+Salads and clear vegetable soup can be taken liberally; coffee, tea, and milk can be taken without sugar (artificial sweeteners can be used in place of natural sugar).

 Harrisons Principles of Internal Medicine 18th Edition